Travels from California, USA

 Hamel’s current initiative is the Management Innovation Exchange (MIX), an online community that allows progressive business leaders to share best practice.
 He is a Fellow of the World Economic Forum and the Strategic Management Society.

 Gary Hamel is one of the world’s most influential and iconoclastic business thinkers.
-He has worked with leading companies across the globe and is a dynamic and sought-after management speaker on the topics of strategy, leadership, innovation and change.
-Hamel has been on the faculty of the London Business School for more than 30 years and is the director of the Management Innovation eXchange.
+He has worked with leading companies across the globe and is a dynamic and sought-after management speaker.
+Hamel has been on the faculty of the London Business School for more than 30 years and is the director of the Management Innovation eXchange(link is external).

 Hamel’s groundbreaking concepts such as “strategic intent,” “core competence,” “industry revolution,” and “management innovation,” have changed the language and practice of management in organizations around the globe.